Characteristic classes as complete obstructions: The plus-cohomology groups of a principal bundle

-Note that $X$ is different from the homotopy quotient $C(\iota)$, obtained by collapsing only the distinguished fiber to a point.
-We conclude by proving that this sequence can be compared to the sequence of Corollary \ref{longexactsequence}.
+This sequence can be compared to the sequence of Theorem \ref{longexactsequence}.

-\begin{prop} Let $X$ be a nice pointed space, $G$ a topological group or a matrix group, $E$ a pointed $G$-bundle over $X$, $Z$ an abelian countable group and $k>0$.
-The comparison map of Corollary \ref{tracecor} induces a morphism of long exact sequences of abelian groups
+\begin{prop}[\cite{rovellitesi}] Let $X$ be a connected countable CW-complex (pointed in a vertex), $G$ a topological group whose homotopy groups are countable, $E$ a $G$-bundle over X, and $Z$ a countable abelian group.
+The comparison map of Remark \ref{trace} induces a morphism of long exact sequences of abelian groups

-\end{prop} \begin{proof} We prove that the square involving $X$ and $G$ commutes.
-There is a homotopy commutative diagram of pointed spaces (of which a detailed construction can be found in \cite[Section 5.1]{rovellitesi}):